 We enable distributors to maximize their potential by providing a broad array of motivational, educational and support services.
 We motivate our distributors through our performance-based compensation plan, individual recognition, reward programs and promotions, and participation in local, national and international Company-sponsored sales events and Extravaganzas.
 We are committed to providing professionally designed educational training materials that our distributors can use to enhance recruitment and to maximize their sales.
 We and our distributor leadership conduct thousands of training sessions annually throughout the world to educate and motivate our distributors.
 These training events teach our distributors not only how to develop invaluable business-building and leadership skills, but also how to differentiate our products with their consumers.
 Our corporate-sponsored training events provide a forum for distributors, who otherwise operate independently, to share ideas with us and each other.
 In addition, our internet-based Herbalife Broadcasting Network delivers, on a 24-hour basis worldwide, educational, motivational and inspirational content, including addresses from our CEO.
-Our efficient and effective distributors by generating additional demand for our products through traditional marketing and public relations methods, such as through television ads, sporting event sponsorships and endorsements.
+Our efficient and effective distribution, logistics and customer care support system assists our distributors by providing next-day sales capabilities and support services.
+We further aid our distributors by generating additional demand for our products through traditional marketing and public relations methods, such as through television ads, sporting event sponsorships and endorsements.